Yang-Tao-YT/HW/Homework 4 - PCA and eigenvector/README.md

 ## 4
 Using eigenvalue/sum(eigenvalue) as the weight, for my dataset, I need first 8 eigenvector to cover 50% information of the market and 55 eigenvectors to cover 90%.
+Usually, most stocks involve the market risk factor.
+Thus, no wonder the first principle component, which is the market portfolio contribute the most to variance.
+Moreover, combine with other common risk factors, they will cover the most of variance of all the stocks.

 ![1](https://github.com/Yang-Tao-YT/HW/raw/master/Homework%204%20-%20PCA%20and%20eigenvector/pic/1.png)
 ## 5
 After plotting the residual return stream from difference of 90% eigenvector dataset and original dataset, we can notice that the difference is every minimal.